 These regulations were changed in 2016 are enforceable as of February 2018.
 The Payment Card Industry Data Security Standard is a standard for merchants or service provides that store and process credit card info.

 Perhaps the most important change occurred in July when these providers will have to discontinue support for the Secure Sockets Layer and Transport Layer Security protocols.
 Why?
 These protocols are no longer consider secure and can be subject to data breaches.

 In February, several other requirements became effective such as multi-factor authentication, detection, and reporting of critical security controls failure and a six-month penetration test for segmentation controls.

 Businesses and organizations that accept credit cards will need to be PCI compliant as well as merchants and data processors.
 Businesses will need to have processes in place to protect their cardholder’s data, restrict access to the data and secure their network.
 Without compliance, businesses face more fines and consequences depending on the level of compliance failure.

-Both the GDPR and the PCI DSS 3.2 are critical this year for businesses all over the United States.
+Both the GDPR and the PCI DSS 3.2 are critical for businesses all over the United States.
 To stay compliant, make sure you reach out to a professional or do your research regarding the requirements.
-As we go further into the year, only time will tell the true effects of both new data laws.
+Only time will tell the true effects of both new data laws.
 If you have questions about your compliance or data security, reach out to New Era today.